akiraly/advent-of-tdd/readme.md

 This solution takes Test-Driven Design to heart:

-- tests are written first - even if they don't compile (because classes, methods, etc. do not exist yet)
+* tests are written first - even if they don't compile initially (because classes, methods, etc. do not exist yet)
-- non-test code is only written because either it fixes a failing test or as part of a refactor step
+* non-test code is only written because either it fixes a failing test or as part of a refactor step
-- there are no `main` methods/entry points: even the solutions (for the AoC private/custom inputs) are generated as test cases (however the private inputs are not stored in this public repo because of [this](https://old.reddit.com/r/adventofcode/wiki/faqs/copyright/inputs))
+* there are no `main` methods/entry points: even the solutions (for the AoC private/custom inputs) are generated as test cases (however the private inputs are not stored in this public repo because of [this](https://old.reddit.com/r/adventofcode/wiki/faqs/copyright/inputs))